yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     (5 rows)
     ```

-1. Restore the snapshot schedule to the timestamp you obtained before you added the data, at a terminal prompt.
+1. Restore the snapshot schedule to the timestamp you obtained before you added the data, at a terminal prompt:

     ```sh
     $ bin/yb-admin restore_snapshot_schedule 0e4ceb83-fe3d-43da-83c3-013a8ef592ca 1620418817729963